Marine mammal: As food

-For thousands of years, indigenous peoples of the Arctic have depended on whale meat & seal meat.
+For thousands of years, indigenous peoples of the Arctic have depended on whale meat and seal meat.
 The meat is harvested from legal, non-commercial hunts that occur twice a year in the spring and autumn.
 The meat is stored and eaten throughout the winter.
 The skin and blubber (muktuk) taken from the bowhead, beluga, or narwhal is also valued, and is eaten raw or cooked.
 Whaling has also been practiced in the Faroe Islands in the North Atlantic since about the time of the first Norse settlements on the islands.
-Around 1000 long-finned pilot whales are still killed annually, mainly during the summer.
+Around 1,000 long-finned pilot whales are still killed annually, mainly during the summer.
 Today, dolphin meat is consumed in a small number of countries worldwide, which include Japan and Peru (where it is referred to as chancho marino, or "sea pork").
-In some parts of the world, such as Taiji, Japan and the Faroe Islands, dolphins are traditionally considered food, and are killed in harpoon or drive hunts.
+In some parts of the world, such as Taiji (in Japan) and the Faroe Islands, dolphins are traditionally considered food, and are killed in harpoon or drive hunts.

 There have been human health concerns associated with the consumption of dolphin meat in Japan after tests showed that dolphin meat contained high levels of methylmercury.
 There are no known cases of mercury poisoning as a result of consuming dolphin meat, though the government continues to monitor people in areas where dolphin meat consumption is high.
 The Japanese government recommends that children and pregnant women avoid eating dolphin meat on a regular basis.
 Similar concerns exist with the consumption of dolphin meat in the Faroe Islands, where prenatal exposure to methylmercury and PCBs primarily from the consumption of pilot whale meat has resulted in neuropsychological deficits amongst children.

 Ringed seals were once the main food staple for the Inuit.
 They are still an important food source for the people of Nunavut and are also hunted and eaten in Alaska.
 Seal meat is an important source of food for residents of small coastal communities.
 The seal blubber is used to make seal oil, which is marketed as a fish oil supplement.
 In 2001, two percent of Canada's raw seal oil was processed and sold in Canadian health stores.